Best current cameras: which one should you choose?

 Fujifilm X100VI

 The Fujifilm X100VI is one of the most desirable expert compact cameras available today.
-It combines a 40MP APS-C sensor, a bright 35mm f/2 equivalent fixed lens and Fujifilm’s famous film simulations in a compact, beautifully designed body.
-It is especially well suited to street photography, travel, documentary work and everyday photography.
-Its fixed focal length makes it less versatile than a zoom compact, but it also forces a more deliberate and creative way of shooting.
+It combines a 40MP APS-C sensor, a bright 35mm f/2 equivalent fixed lens, and Fujifilm’s famous film simulations in a compact, beautifully designed body.
+It is especially well suited to street photography, travel, documentary work, and everyday photography.
+Its fixed focal length makes it less versatile than a zoom compact, but it also encourages a more deliberate and creative way of shooting.

 Sony RX100 VII